devsan95/zuul_service_setup/Readme.rst

 Limitations
 -----------
+1. Currently, Script is run from Windows machines, where we connect to LinSEE host using SSH protocol and trigger all docker commands on this LinSEE machine.
-1. Currently, Script runs well only on Windows machines, Linux support will be added later.
+   Support for running script from Linux or LinSEE machine will be added later.
 2. Script is developed using python 3.9 and needs python versions >=3.7; hence lacks support for python 2.x versions, which are officially deprecated by today.